nathnim/track_and_count/README.md

 The aim of this project is to count the number of unique people voting in a room during the day.
 The project is devided into several steps:

-1. Custom object (an urn) detection
+1. Custom object (an urn) detection (done)
-2. People tracking
+2. People tracking (done)
-3. Counting unique people
+3. Counting unique people (in progress)

 Each of these tasks is a separate topic itself and could be generalized further to be used for other purposes.
 For instance, **tasks 2 and 3** could be employed to count the number of unique customers in a shop *etc*.

-**For the description of how the problem is going to be tackled, go directly to the 'Voting.
+**For the description of how the problem is tackled, go directly to the 'Voting.
 Problem statement' section below.**

 ## Custom object detection